Community zoo in Montebello asks for public's help during the pandemic

 While the zoo was closed, it was unable to make money.
 So Wolovich turned to the public and asking for help with a GoFundMe.

-They were able to raise over $30,000 dollars.
+They were able to raise over $30,000.
 The zoo has since been able to reopen.

 Community zoo in Montebello asks for public's help during the pandemic